 - In a large bowl, combine the onions, cornstarch, ginger, soy sauce and oil.
 Crumble turkey over mixture and mix well.

 - Place 1 tablespoon turkey mixture in the center of a wonton wrapper.
 (Keep remaining wrappers covered with a damp paper towel until ready to use.)
 Moisten edges with water.
 Fold one corner diagonally over filling and press edges to seal.

-- Line a steamer basket with 3 lettuce leaves.
-Arrange one-third of the dumplings 1 in. apart over lettuce; place in a large saucepan over 1 in. of water.
+- Line a steamer basket with three lettuce leaves.
+Arrange a third of the dumplings 1 in. apart over lettuce; place in a large saucepan over 1 in. of water.
 Bring to a boil; cover and steam for 10-12 minutes or until a meat thermometer reads 165°.
 Discard lettuce.
 Repeat twice.

 - Combine sauce ingredients; serve with dumplings.
 Yield: 20 appetizers (1/3 cup sauce).